Jeev Milkha Singh Invitational 2022: Top golfers ready to tee off at Chandigarh Golf Club

 Bengaluru, October 12: Host Jeev Milkha Singh along with India's top stars such as defending champion Shiv Kapur, Gaganjeet Bhullar, SSP Chawrasia, Jyoti Randhawa and Rahil Gangjee are some of the big names in the fray for the fifth edition of the Jeev Milkha Singh Invitational 2022 golf tournament which tees off at the Chandigarh Golf Club from Thursday (October 13).

 TAKE Sports and the TATA Steel Professional Golf Tour of India (PGTI) will be staging the fifth edition of the tournament presented by TAKE.
-The main event will be preceded by the Pro-Am on Wednesday (October 12).
+The main event will be preceded by the Pro-Am event on October 12.

-The golf tournament had been jointly launched by TAKE Sports and TATA Steel PGTI in 2018 as a gesture to honour Indian golfing great Jeev.
+The golf tournament had been jointly launched by TAKE Sports and TATA Steel PGTI in 2018 as a gesture to honour Indian golfing great Jeev Milkha Singh.

-The event is being staged at Jeev's home course for the fifth year in succession and offers a purse of Rs 1.5 crore.
+The tournament is being staged at Jeev's home course for the fifth year in succession and offers a purse of 1.5 crore.
 The field will feature 132 participants including 129 professionals and three amateurs.

 The glittering field for the tournament this year will also include PGTI Order of Merit leader Ajeetesh Sandhu (2019 winner), Rashid Khan, Udayan Mane and Yuvraj Singh Sandhu.